ocaml/dune/doc/dune-files.rst

   inference.
 This option is enabled by default with Menhir language 2.0.

 Menhir supports writing the grammar and automaton to ``.cmly`` file.
-Therefore, if this is flag is passed to menhir, dune will know to introduce a ``.cmly`` target for the module.
+Therefore, if this flag is passed to menhir, dune will know to introduce a ``.cmly`` target for the module.

 .. _menhir-git: https://gitlab.inria.fr/fpottier/menhir